chipguyhere/PulseCapture/README.md

 ### Wiegand (RFID) receiver:

 Wiegand is a popular protocol for RFID readers.
-Most readers on the market will return messages of 26 or 34 bits (which represent 24- and 32-bit ID numbers with parity bits).
+Most readers that use this protocol will return messages of 26 or 34 bits (which represent 24- and 32-bit ID numbers with parity bits).
 This library removes the parity bits and only returns the 24- or 32-bit ID.
+As implemented, it ignores messages of any other length (other than 4-bit keypress messages).

+Wiegand is a one-way protocol, with messages simply arriving to indicate successful RFID card reads.
+Since messages are rarely larger than 32 bits, generally only the card serial number is sent (varies by reader).
+Most RFID readers send a message once when a card is presented.
+Some RFID readers, but not all, will repeat the message a few times per second while the card remains present in the RFID's reading field.

-Additionally, an RFID reader with a numeric keypad might report keypresses in the form of 4-bit messages.
+Some RFID readers have numeric keypads.
+These report keypresses in the form of 4-bit messages.
 The messages will be the numbers 0 thru F (hex).

 The PulseCapture library provides a derived Wiegand class to simplify the creation of PulseCapture on two